hampusborgos/CPFQueryCollectionViewController/README.md

 to tweak the order in which the items appear in the collection.
 Remember to also override `objectAtIndexPath:` in this case.

+The initDefaults method allows you to disable pullToRefresh, enable pagination and to set the number of objects per page for when pagination is enabled.

 What's Missing
 ====

-Pagination is not yet supported since I did not need it for my uses.
-And it's quite compilacted to import.
-Also it makes much less sense for grid views than for table views in general.

-Neither is using the view controller with template cells (ie. supplying `className` etc. to the controller and let it handle the construction of the cells).
+Using the view controller with template cells (ie. supplying `className` etc. to the controller and let it handle the construction of the cells) is not yet supported.
 Constructing these through Storyboards is so simple I did not feel it to be necessary.